Governor’s Impaired Driving Policy Advisor

 One of the first initiatives the Council accomplished was the creation of a Policy Analyst/Advisor on Impaired Driving position in the Governor's Office.
 The Council created a subcommittee to work with the Governor's Office and the Highway Safety Office of the Wyoming Department of Transportation to provide grant funding necessary and to develop an appropriate job description and work scope for the newly created position.

-The position has been created, the work scope developed and the position filled.
+The position was created, the work scope developed and the position filled.
 The Governor appointed Mike Reed (retired Chief of Police from Rawlins, Wyoming) to fill the position on June 1, 2012.
 The work scope, responsibilities and priorities for this new Policy Analyst/Advisor position - as well as a brief bio for Mr. Reed can be found below.
+Mr. Reed was appointed as State Fire Marshall on July 2017.

-Michael Reed - Governor's Impaired Driving Policy Advisor
+Michael Reed -First Governor's Impaired Driving Policy Advisor, now serving as State Fire Marshal

 James M.(Mike)Reed, although born in Wichita Kansas, has lived in Wyoming over 32 years and considers